LC1905/CS122_Project/README.md

 model.csv: topic models

 *** IMPORTANT ***
-When testing our project, please run "python3 manage.py runserver" in the cs122 directory.
+When testing our project, please run "python3 manage.py runserver" in the "CS122_Project/cs122" directory.
 Once the link appears, right click to open the link, and add "restr_ratings" to the end, OR ELSE IT WILL NOT WORK.
-When testing on a second restaurant, delete the "/restaurant" tab at the end to retry.